The anisotropic square lattice Ising model with quenched surface disorder: Model and method

-In order to determine the surface free energy densities $f_\mathrm{s}$ shown in table \ref{tab:fs}, the computed free energies are either extrapolated with a classical fit method or with one of the three methods \eqref{eq:Aitken}, \eqref{eq:LevinU}, \eqref{eq:Psi_def} mentioned before.

-We find $\fsr=f_\mathrm{s}^{(m_\mathrm{B}=0)}$, where the deviation between different methods is slightly larger in the $\OmB$ ensemble than in the ensemble $\OR$.
-Also, the surface free energy density in the hamiltonian limit $\zc\to1$ is about 100 times larger as in the isotropic case.
+In order to determine the averaged surface free energy densities $\fsr[(\,\cdot\,)]$ shown in Table \ref{tab:fsr}, the computed free energies are either extrapolated with a classical fit method or with one of the four methods mentioned above.
+We find $\fsr[(\mB=0)]=\fsr$ independent of the disorder ensemble, where the deviation between different methods is slightly larger in the ensemble $(\mB=0)$ than in the ensemble (r). \XX{Note that $\fsr[(\mB=0)]=\fsr$ is not due to universality, as then $\fs[(o)]$ and $\fsst$ would also be equal to $\fsr$.
+To understand this, we want to refer to $\omega^{\EX}$ in Fig.~\ref{fig:DOTS^ex} again.
+There, the maximum of $\omega^{\EX}$ is $\fsr-\fsst$ in the thermodynamic limit $L,M\to\infty$.
+Due to the $\mathbb{Z}_2$-symmetry it is located at $\mB=0$.
+In contrast to the residual free energy distribution discussed in Sec.~\ref{sec:histo}, the leading surface free energy terms show Gaussian fluctuations, ... }